LDV

 Slough Conservatives update: convictions upheld on appeal

-An update on the tale of the six convicted for postal vote fraud in Slough, courtesy of the Maidenhead Advertiser:
+An update on the tale of those convicted for postal vote fraud in Slough in the 2007 local council elections.
+It comes courtesy of the Maidenhead Advertiser:

 A pair of election fraudsters jailed for the ghost vote scandal which rocked Slough politics have failed in an appeal against their convictions.